-Shortcode texting is most often used by retail companies as part of their mobile marketing strategy.
-Typically companies will advertise a special deal via an alternative media (billboard, TV, magazine, side of bus, etc.) and invite consumers to send a text to take advantage of the special deal.
+Shortcodes are often used by retail companies as part of their mobile marketing strategy.
+Companies will advertise a special deal via a billboard, TV, magazine, side of bus, etc. and invite consumers to send a text to take advantage of the special deal.
 For example:

 - Text “offer” to short code 313131 to get a free beverage with your next pizza order.